NCAS-CMS/pyfive/doc/quickstart/usage.rst

     small amounts of data from a large file, but you may need to adjust them for your specific use case.

-This example also shows that while it is possible to close the file access context manager and still access the datasets, you will need to ensure that the S3 filesystem is still available. ** TBD: CHECK IF THAT IS STILL TRUE**
+This example also shows that while it is possible to close the file access context manager and still access the datasets, you will need to ensure that the S3 view of the file is still available.